 While snow removal is coordinated by the Public Works Department, it is a joint effort that also includes the Parks and Recreation and Water Services departments.
 The Aviation Department handles snow removal at the Kansas City International Airport and Charles B. Wheeler Downtown Airport.

 When it snows, residents may be asked to park vehicles off-street when snow depths exceed two inches.
 Parking cars off-street greatly helps plows to better remove snow, especially in cul-de-sacs and dead end streets.
-If a vehicle must park on-street, the following parking practice is being requested:
+If a vehicle must park on-street, we request the following parking practice:

 - On streets that run north/south, park vehicles on the west side of the street.